 Online Lecture Series

-The online lecture series is a weekly seminar or colloquium to supplement the ASP term schools.
+The online lecture series is a monthly seminar or colloquium to supplement the ASP term schools.
 It is organized continuously even when there is no term school.
 Experts are invited or volunteer to lecture on any topics in the areas of concentration of ASP students and alumni, namely:

 - Astrophysics and Cosmology;